Anger: Therapy and behavioral strategies

 The skills-deficit model states that poor social skills is what renders a person incapable of expressing anger in an appropriate manner.
 Social skills training has been found to be an effective method for reducing exaggerated anger by offering alternative coping skills to the angry individual.
 Research has found that persons who are prepared for aversive events find them less threatening, and excitatory reactions are significantly reduced.
 In a 1981 study, that used modeling, behavior rehearsal, and videotaped feedback to increase anger control skills, showed increases in anger control among aggressive youth in the study.
 Research conducted with youthful offenders using a social skills training program (aggression replacement training), found significant reductions in anger, and increases in anger control.
 Research has also found that antisocial personalities are more likely to learn avoidance tasks when the consequences involved obtaining or losing tangible rewards.
 Learning among antisocial personalities also occurred better when they were involved with high intensity stimulation.
 Social learning theory states that positive stimulation was not compatible with hostile or aggressive reactions.
 Anger research has also studied the effects of reducing anger among adults with antisocial personality disorder (ASPD), with a social skills program approach that used a low fear and high arousal group setting.
 This research found that low fear messages were less provocative to the ASPD population, and high positive arousal stimulated their ability to concentrate, and subsequently learn new skills for anger reduction.

 A new integrative approach to anger treatment has been formulated by Fernandez (2010).
 Termed CBAT, for cognitive behavioral affective therapy, this treatment goes beyond conventional relaxation and reappraisal by adding cognitive and behavioral techniques and supplementing them with effective techniques to deal with the feeling of anger.
 The techniques are sequenced contingently in three phases of treatment: prevention, intervention, and postvention.
 In this way, people can be trained to deal with the onset of anger, its progression, and the residual features of anger.

 Medication therapy

 Systematic reviews and meta-analyses suggest that certain psychiatric medications may be effective in controlling symptoms of anger, hostility, and irritability.
 These include selective serotonin reuptake inhibitor (SSRI) antidepressants like sertraline, certain anticonvulsant mood stabilizers, antipsychotics like aripiprazole, risperidone, and olanzapine, and benzodiazepines like midazolam, among others.
 Another meta-analysis of antidepressants and aggression found no change in aggression in adults and increased aggression in children.
-Psychostimulants like methylphenidate and amphetamines as well as the atypical antipsychotic risperidone are useful in reducing aggression and oppositionality in children and adolescents with attention-deficit hyperactivity disorder (ADHD), with moderate to large effect sizes and greater effectiveness than other studied medications.
+Psychostimulants like methylphenidate and amphetamines as well as the atypical antipsychotic risperidone are useful in reducing aggression and oppositionality in children and adolescents with attention-deficit hyperactivity disorder (ADHD), antisocial personality disorder, and autism spectrum disorder with moderate to large effect sizes and greater effectiveness than other studied medications.
 Yet another meta-analysis found that methylphenidate slightly reduced irritability while amphetamines increased the risk of irritability several-fold in children with ADHD.
+Other research has found no impact of amphetamine or methamphetamine on aggression in humans.